-I play a lot of traditional old-school flash idle games (Cookie Clicker, Clicker Heroes etc.) and when I saw that the genre’s passive progression fits really well with a blockchain contract (which costs per interaction) I just had to try it.
-EtherGoo was largely just a proof of concept for myself, I didn’t expect it to grow to such a community!
+I play a lot of traditional old-school flash idle games (Cookie Clicker, Clicker Heroes, etc.), and when I saw that the genre’s passive progression fits well with a blockchain contract (which costs per interaction), I just had to try it.
+EtherGoo was largely just a proof of concept for myself.
+I didn’t expect it to grow to such a community!

-You are one of the first games that joined TRON Arcade, how is your cooperation going until today?
-How did you joined Tron Arcade in the first place?
+You are one of the first games that joined TRON Arcade.
+How is your cooperation going today?
+How did you join Tron Arcade in the first place?

-In the TronGoo announcement, we can see that that the game is developed by you and the Tron Shrimp Farm developers.
+In the TronGoo announcement, we can see that that the game is under development by you and the Tron Shrimp Farm developers.
 How the developers of two of the most explosive Tron games came together?

-I’ve known Mr.F (creator of TronShrimpFarm) through the CryptoGamingTalk discord community since last April when all the ethereum dapps starting popping up.
-When I saw how well the migration of TronShrimpFarm went (and with how busy I was myself) I offered to team up so he could use his experience to bring the Goo franchise to the Tron platform.
+Since last April, I’ve known Mr.F (creator of TronShrimpFarm) through the CryptoGamingTalk discord community when all the ethereum Dapps start popping up.
+When I saw how well the migration of TronShrimpFarm went (and with how busy I was myself), I offered to team up to use his experience to bring the Goo franchise to the Tron platform.

 What more should we expect from TronGoo in the future?
 Are you planning game updates or designing your next TRON game?

-We have a number of small game updates planned (along with new units, items & upgrades) which could include highly requested features such as cosmetics/skins and player profiles.
+We have several small game updates planned (along with new units, items & upgrades), including highly requested features such as cosmetics/skins and player profiles.
 It is likely after the success of TronGoo I will be considering a bigger Goo sequel towards the end of 2019, potentially named Gootopia.

-I really think it is very early stages in blockchain gaming, and see it rapidly expanding over the next 1-2 years (with bigger & more polished mainstream studios joining in on the action).
-Adoption is still slow because of the barriers to entry, but mobile wallets and Tron’s improved UX (auto sign) and lower fee’s (& faster blocks) may help speed mainstream adoption up.
+I think it is very early stages in blockchain gaming, and see it rapidly expanding over the next 1-2 years (with bigger & more polished mainstream studios joining in on the action).
+Adoption is still slow because of the entry barriers, but mobile wallets and Tron’s improved UX (auto sign) and lower fee’s (& faster blocks) may help speed mainstream adoption up.